 Dove apologises for 'racist' Facebook advertising campaign

-Dove has apologised after releasing a series of "racist" images that appeared to show a black woman turning white after using their soap.
+Dove soap has apologised after releasing a series of "racist" images that appeared to show a black woman turning into a white person.

 The Facebook advertising campaign used a series of three images, showing a black woman peeling off her T-shirt to reveal a white woman underneath her skin.